 Groups 3 & 4 Assessment 2: Northern Mali – Conflict exacerbated by food crisis.

 The area was taken over by militants with conservative Islamic ideologies in April 2012.
 As a result government and non-governmental organisations left the region and are now providing no services.
-Child protection needs include: recruitment into fighting forces, sexual violence (rape and forced marriage to militants or outsiders), and family separation (often as a preventative measure through sending children to relatives in other parts of the country / other countries for protection or education).
+Child protection needs include: recruitment into armed forces and armed groups, sexual violence (rape and forced marriage to militants or outsiders), and family separation (often as a preventative measure through sending children to relatives in other parts of the country / other countries for protection or education).
 Some national and international organisations are starting to return but access for international staff is not possible due to insecurity.
 However, they can travel to nearby tows for capacity building and remote monitoring.
 Community expression has been undermined due to enforcement of different practices (e.g. song and dance is forbidden and women and girls have to veil).
 Female genital mutilation is a common practice.